Lactantius/discamus/about.md

 This site cannot accept comments.
 If you have one, please [open an issue](https://github.com/Lactantius/discamus/issues) on Github.
+I am particularly happy to have comments that vigorously disagree, or that point out better ways of saying technical stuff in Latin.

 The layout is rather plain at the moment, but I thought it better to start writing instead of obsessing over presentation for too long.
-Besides, I hate fancy websites, especially flashy cosmetic features that require JavaScript.
+Besides, I hate fancy websites, especially those with flashy cosmetic features that require JavaScript.

 ## Technical Acknowledgements